 Swinburne’s Dr Eric Tan, in collaboration with the QIMR Berghofer Medical Research Institute (QIMR Berghofer) in Brisbane have launched a survey to investigate how the COVID-19 pandemic has affected the mental health of Australian young people.

-Running from 1 April 2021 to midnight 30 April 2021, the project is specifically looking at the psychological wellbeing of young Victorians and Queenslanders a year after COVID-19 lockdowns were introduced in Australia.
+Launching on 1 April 2021, the project is specifically looking at the psychological wellbeing of young Victorians and Queenslanders a year after COVID-19 lockdowns were introduced in Australia.

 Developing the tools

 The 'Impacts of COVID-19 on Youth Mental Health’ (MOMENT) online survey is open to young people aged 16 to 24 years old residing in Victoria and Queensland.